jfcloutier/karma_system/design_notes/cognition_actors.md

 * To be competent, a CA needs to make sense of its observations via a causal theory of
   * how its umwelt changes on its own
-  * how its umwelt changes from the CA executing affordances
+  * how its umwelt changes from the CA executing plans
 * A CA requests a causal theory from the Apperception Engine when
   * it has no theory and a theory could be generated from its remembered states
   * it has a theory and its predictive capabilities have degraded since acquired such that it is no longer good enough
-  * it has a theory but has had new affordances executed since the theory was generated
+  * it has a theory but has had new plans executed since the theory was generated

 * A CA's causal theory makes causal sense of experiences observed in its umwelt
   * necessary co-occurrences of observations from static rules